 Fig. 11.
-The non-eye images in the negative training set.
+The non-eye images in the negative training set

-Table 1 Experiment results using 3 kernels w vith different parameters the unlabeled data obtained from different conditions several times, we can boost the accuracy of the learning machine at the cost of extra time needed for re-training.
+Table 1Experiment results using 3 kernels with different parameters this procedure on the unlabeled data obtained from different conditions several times, we can boost the accuracy of the learning machine at the cost of extra time needed for re-training.

-Kernel type Deg Sigma $\sigma$ # Support vectors Accuracy
+Kernel Type Deg Sigma # Support Accuracy

+$\sigma$ Vectors

 Linear 376 0.914058

 Polynomial 2 334 0.912351

 Polynomial 3 358 0.936255

 Polynomial 4 336 0.895845

 Gaussian 1 1087 0.500285

 Gaussian 2 712 0.936255

 Gaussian 3 511 0.955037

 Gaussian 4 432 0.9465

 Gaussian 5 403 0.941377

-Specifically, we have eye data set from 10 people, which are obtained using the same method.
+Specifically, we have eye data set from ten people, which are obtained using the same method.
 We choose the first person's data set and label the eye images and non-eye images manually, then we train the Gaussian SVM on this training set and test Gaussian SVM on the second person's data set.
 We check the second person's data one by one, pick up all the mis-labeled data, label them correctly and add them into the training set.
 After finishing the above step, we retrain the SVM on this increased training set and repeat the above step on the next person's data set.
 The whole process then repeats until the classification errors stabilize.
 Through the retraining process, we can significantly boost the accuracy of the Gaussian SVM.